jwilkinson1122/custom_addons/pod_product_request/README.rst

 Podiatry Product Request
 =======================

-This addon enables to create product requests (as prescriptions or internal orders)
+This addon enables to create product requests (as devices or internal orders)

 Usage
 =====